spectraphilic/wsn_E5/README.md

 The designed is made out of commercial breakout boards.
 All break out are joined by a main PCB board using through-hole components.
 To open the files, use the open source software [KiCad](https://www.kicad.org/).

+Development of the compatible RIOT firmware available on github at https://github.com/spectraphilic/wsn_riot.

 **Objectives for V1:**

 - complete a functional design